Australia–China relations: Turnbull government: 2015–2018

-Morrison Government: 2018–2022
+Morrison government: 2018–2022

 In November 2019, the Australian news network Nine Network aired a report on alleged efforts by China to infiltrate the Parliament of Australia by recruiting car dealer Bo "Nick" Zhao to run in a constituency during an election, in what was called the 2019 Australian Parliament infiltration plot.
 Zhao was later found dead in a Melbourne hotel room with the cause of death undetermined.
 Prime Minister Scott Morrison said the incident was "deeply disturbing and troubling" and that "Australia is not naive to the threats that it faces" before cautioning "anyone leaping to any conclusions about these matters".
 Chinese foreign ministry spokesman Geng Shuang rejected the alleged plot and said that some Australian politicians, institutions and media outlets "reached a state of hysteria and extreme nervousness".

-Concerns for human rights in Hong Kong and Xinjiang
+According to Zoya Sheftalovich and Stuart Lau in September 2021: Nearly 10 years ago, Australia thought it was on the cusp of a beautiful friendship with China: It was opening up its economy to Beijing, wanted to teach Mandarin in schools and invited the Chinese president to address parliament.
+Now, that's all over.
+These days, Australia is buying up nuclear-powered submarines to fend off Beijing, barring the country from key markets and bristling at its relentless attempts to coerce Australian politicians and media.See also Clive Hamilton, Silent Invasion: China's Influence in Australia (Hardie Grant, 2018) excerpt According to Sam Roggeveen, an ex-senior strategic analyst at the Office of National Assessments, during Scott Morrison's prime ministership, there was "three years of near panic about the implications of China’s rise as a military power".
+Scott Morrison viewed China as a central strategic challenge, highlighting concerns about its growing military presence and regional ambitions.
+In 2020, He compared tensions in Asia to those of Europe in the 1930s and later described an “arc of autocracy” threatening global stability, with China prominently in focus.
+Nationals Party leader and then Deputy Prime Minister Barnaby Joyce stated that China appeared to be "starting a process of encircling Australia" through the establishment of military bases.
+At the same time, Defence Minister Peter Dutton described the sailing of a Chinese surveillance vessel approximately 50 nautical miles off the coast of a submarine communications facility in Western Australia as an "aggressive act."